findfiles

 Notes

-- The output of findfiles is time focused - time of last access and/or last modification.
+the output of findfiles is time focused - time of last access and/or last modification.

 Even if there is no time specified on the command line, the output is sorted by time.